mstksg/inCode/copy/entries/advent-gol.md

            }
 ```

-And here is the final animation: we plot a single 2D grid, and each cell is
+Here is the final animation: we plot a single 2D grid, and each cell is
 colored according to the size of the coset stack under that point (how many
 points exist with that `<x,y>`).
 You can slide this one up all the way to 10D
 to simulate it in your browser!